geopm/theta-tutorial/QUICKSTART.md

     man geopm_prof_c

-To have a more fine grained report, adding the geopm_prof_enter() and geopm_prof_exit() functions around regions of code will enable GEOPM to report statistics gathered within that region of code.
+To have a more fine grained information in the report, add the geopm_prof_enter() and geopm_prof_exit() functions around regions of code.
+This will enable GEOPM to extend the report with statistics gathered specifically while that region of code was executing.

     static uint64_t function1_rid = 0;
     if (function1_rid == 0) {